Photo by Ryan DeBerardinis/Shutterstock

 Many of the city’s plans and celebrations were put on hold due to COVID, including the Golden Gate Park’s 150th anniversary and San Francisco Pride’s 50th, and the hugely expanded Asian Art Museum closed as soon as it reopened.
 However, visitation is expected to bounce back to prepandemic levels by 2023.

 Plan your next trip with AFAR’s Guide to San Francisco

 Why we love it: Unsurprisingly, the nation’s capital scores well for its many free museums, including the National Museum of African American History and Culture and other Smithsonian institutions like the National Air and Space Museum.
 In addition to all of its history, there are lots of new things happening in D.C. that make it worth adding to your post-COVID list of places to go—especially if you’re interested in traveling for food.
-A 12,500-square-foot food hall called the Roost is slated to open in Capitol Hill in 2020, followed closely by the West Half with a brewery and cafés near the Nationals’ ballpark, and Market 7, which will be a hub of Black-owned businesses, including a 7,000-square-foot food hall in D.C.’s Ward 7 area.
+A 12,500-square-foot food hall called the Roost has opened in Capitol Hill, and don’t miss Market 7, a hub of Black-owned businesses, including a 7,000-square-foot food hall in D.C.’s Ward 7 area.